bannerbanner

 Review

 Brief: The Nike-G is one of Excelsior Rocketry's “Goony Retro-Bash” line of decal/plansets.
 Fred Talasco at Excelsior has created a line of kit-bashes that are a throwback to the old Estes “Goonybirds”.
-All of Fred's designs are based on old Estes kits, or original ideas,...
+All of Fred's designs are based on old Estes kits, or original ...
 [More]

 2005-07-31